How Far Is The Great Barrier Reef From The Shore?

-For those who have never dived into the Great Barrier Reef, it’s whereabouts can be a little confusing.
+For those who have never dived into the Great Barrier Reef, its whereabouts can be a little confusing.
 As a huge and delightful 2,300 kilometre long formation consisting of clusters of 2900 reefs, 900 islands and numerable sand cays, the reef is located between 15 kilometres and 150 kilometres offshore, depending on the land points.

-One of the first questions visitors want to know the answer to is ‘how far is the Great Barrier Reef from the shore?’.
+One of the first questions visitors want to know the answer to is ‘How far is the Great Barrier Reef from the shore?’.
 Due to its incredible expanse and the varying different reefs, there is no simple, overarching way to answer this question - there are 101 different answers depending on where you begin and whereabouts in the reef you’re looking to explore.
 Here are some helpful pointers on how long it should take you to get to the Great Barrier Reef depending on where you leave from, as well as an inside scoop into how to best explore the different areas of the reef.

 Here are some of the most popular Great Barrier Reef day tours from Cairns!